 Once you know why you’re letting your child have screen time in the first place, it’s easier to set up perimeters that honor the purposes you’ve outlined for it.

-P.S., If you’re considering- or your kids already have smart phones, I also strongly recommend this course which can help guide them in wisdom.
+P.S., If you’re considering- or your kids already have smart phones, I also strongly recommend this course which can help guide them in technology wisdom.

 8 principles to help limit screen time (and manage it well)